ynahmany/greenpress-cli/README.md

     * altFront: choose alternative app frontend source (input: alternative frontend source's url)
     * mode: choose developer (input: dev) or user (no input required) mode

 * populate: create initial content and admin user for your app
   usage: greenpress populate

 * missing: checks if dependencies are install.
 If not, provides an installation link for them, else, displays their version number.
   usage: greenpress missing

+* service: handles actions for easier development of services
+  usage: greenpress service [action] [services]
+  supported services: auth, admin, assets, secrets, content, front
+  supported actions:
+  * create: creates a dev folder (if doesn't exist) and clones the requested services into it
+      options:
+      * -b/--branch <branch_name>: clones the services immeditaly to the requested branch (**if multiple services are requested, all must have the same branch name**)